 From Norfolk Place, the fire trail runs along the south side of the creek and then crosses over about midway along (after the falls).
 Where the fire trail runs along the south side, there is a walking track running on the north side.
 This track weaves and twists a bit more and includes climbing up and down rocks so isn’t suitable for a pram.

 As you can see from the map above, there are lots of different entry points – that are varying distances from the falls and different types of track.
 This allows you to choose one based on the age of your kids (and how far they can walk), time available and energy levels.
-Our three favourite walks at Hunts Creek Reserve are from:
+Our four favourite walks at Hunts Creek Reserve are from:

 - Norfolk Place (~250m)